riha/riha.github.io/_posts/2015-03-31-build-and-generate-environment-specific-binding-files-for-biztalk-server-using-team-foundation-build-services.md

 template and what different environment specific files we like to use.
 <script src="https://gist.github.com/riha/79c4dab8854b8db6c692.js"></script>

-Next we can kick of MSBUild and point it to the cretated proj file. `C:\Windows\Microsoft.NET\Framework\v4.0.30319\MSBuild build.proj`.
+Next we can kick of MSBuild and point it to the cretated proj file. `C:\Windows\Microsoft.NET\Framework\v4.0.30319\MSBuild build.proj`.

 Voila!
 MSBuild has performed our transformation and created two complete environment specific binding file by combining the template with the specific environment files - one of test and one for production.